beeware/galley/README.md

 for your virtual environment so that it is automatically set whenever the virtualenv is activated.

-## Documentation

-Documentation for Galley can be found on [Read The Docs](https://galley.readthedocs.io).

 ## Community

 Galley is part of the [BeeWare suite](https://beeware.org).
 You can talk to the